 The two parts of the appliance meet when biting, and the inclination of the surfaces forces the lower jaw to displace to the front.
 In many cases, the patient can remove the appliance, and, depending on the patient’s needs, an orthodontist might fixate the apparatus for twenty-four hours.

 A Herbst appliance is a device an orthodontist attaches to the upper and lower molars that are in the rear part of the mouth.
 An attachment that looks like a shock absorber (spring) connects with the attachment in the lower molars.

 When a patient bites, the spring activates a motion that moves the lower jaw forward.
 On average, a Herbst appliance produces relatively fast results with treatments during one year.

-An orthodontist might use a palate expander to grow the jaw (maxillary expansion appliance) to make room for sprouting teeth and to avoid unwanted extractions or avoid crowded teeth.
+An orthodontist might use a palate expander to grow the jaw (maxillary expansion appliance) to make room for sprouting teeth and to avoid unwanted extractions or crowded teeth.

 As we mentioned earlier, there are many different types of functional appliances like the nance appliance, quad-helix appliance, and reverse-pull headgear, they are all dental appliances an orthodontist might use to complete the first phase of treatment for mandibular growth and maxillary accommodation.

 Centennial Orthodontic braces and clear alignment devices are orthodontic appliances that solve common dental problems that, in most cases, don’t require early intervention and are part of the second phase of early orthodontics.